yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/point-in-time-recovery.md

 {{< note title="Special case for tablespaces" >}}

 Tablespaces are crucial for geo-partitioned deployments.
-Trying to restore a database that relies on a tablespace that had been removed can lead to unexpected behavior, so `DROP TABLESPACE` command is currently disallowed if a schedule exists on **any** of the databases within the cluster.
+Trying to restore a database that relies on a removed tablespace will lead to unexpected behavior, so the `DROP TABLESPACE` command is currently disallowed if a schedule exists on _any_ of the databases in the cluster.

 {{< /note >}}

 ### YSQL system catalog upgrade

-PITR can't be used to restore to a state before the latest [YSQL system catalog upgrade](../../../admin/yb-admin/#upgrade-ysql-system-catalog).
+You can't use PITR to restore to a state before the most recent [YSQL system catalog upgrade](../../../admin/yb-admin/#upgrade-ysql-system-catalog).
 Trying to do so will produce an error.
-You can still use [distributed snapshots](../../../manage/backup-restore/snapshot-ysql/) to restore in such scenarios.
+You can still use [distributed snapshots](../../../manage/backup-restore/snapshot-ysql/) to restore in this scenario.

 Tracking issue: [13158](https://github.com/yugabyte/yugabyte-db/issues/13158)

-{{< note >}}

-This limitation is only applicable to YSQL databases.
+This limitation applies only to YSQL databases.
 YCQL is not affected.

-{{< /note >}}

-### Other restrictions
+### Other limitations

-* `TRUNCATE` command is disallowed for a database with a snapshot schedule.
+* The `TRUNCATE` command is disallowed for databases with a snapshot schedule.
 Tracking issue: [7129](https://github.com/yugabyte/yugabyte-db/issues/7129).
-* PITR works **only** with in-cluster distributed snapshot.
-PITR support for off-cluster backups is considered for the future.
+* PITR works only with _in-cluster_ distributed snapshots.
+PITR support for off-cluster backups is under consideration for the future.
 Tracking issue: [8847](https://github.com/yugabyte/yugabyte-db/issues/8847).
-* Snapshot schedules can't be modified once created.
-If you need to change the interval or the retention period, you should delete the snapshot and recreate it with new parameters.
+* You can't modify a snapshot schedule once it's created.
+If you need to change the interval or the retention period, delete the snapshot and recreate it with the new parameters.
 Tracking issue: [8417](https://github.com/yugabyte/yugabyte-db/issues/8417).